-- Section 21.1, "About Oracle WebCenter" - Section 21.3, "Tuning Environment Configurations" - Section 21.2, "Tuning WebCenter Application Configuration" - Section 21.4, "Tuning Back-End Component Configuration" - Section 21.5, "Tuning the Database"
+- Section 26.1, "About Oracle WebCenter" - Section 26.2, "Tuning Environment Configuration" - Section 26.3, "Tuning WebCenter Application Configuration" - Section 26.4, "Tuning Back-End Component Configuration" - Section 26.5, "Tuning Portlet Configuration"

-21.1 About Oracle WebCenter
+26.1 About Oracle WebCenter

-Oracle WebCenter Suite 11g is an integrated suite of products used to create social applications, enterprise portals, communities, composite applications, and internet or intranet Web sites on a standards-based, service-oriented architecture (SOA).
-The suite combines the development of rich internet applications, a multi-channel portal framework, and a suite of horizontal Enterprise 2.0 applications, which provide content, presence, and social networking capabilities to create a highly interactive user experience.
-Interacting with services such as instant messaging, blogs, wikis, RSS, tags, Voice over IP, discussion forums, activities and social networks directly within the context of a portal or an application improves user and group productivity and enhances the return on IT investments.
+Oracle WebCenter11g is an integrated suite of products used to create social applications, enterprise portals, communities, composite applications, and internet or intranet Web sites on a standards-based, service-oriented architecture (SOA).
+Oracle WebCenter combines the development of rich internet applications, a multi-channel portal framework, and a suite of horizontal Enterprise 2.0 applications, which provide content, presence, and social networking capabilities to create a highly interactive user experience.
+Interacting with services such as instant messaging, blogs, wikis, RSS, tags, discussion forums, activities and social networks directly within the context of a portal or an application improves user and group productivity and enhances the return on IT investments.

 Oracle WebCenter Spaces is an out-of-the-box WebCenter application that brings you the latest technology in terms of social networking, communication, collaboration, and personal productivity with no development effort.
-Through the robust set of integrated Web 2.0 services and applications provided by Oracle WebCenter Framework, Oracle WebCenter Composer and Business Dictionary, WebCenter Spaces enables you to deploy instant community portals, team sites and other collaborative applications.
-Oracle WebCenter Spaces provides three key capabilities within a single application: Personal Spaces, Business Role Pages and Group Spaces.
+Through the robust set of integrated services and applications provided by Oracle WebCenter Framework, Oracle WebCenter Composer and Business Dictionary, WebCenter Spaces enables you to deploy instant community portals, team sites and other collaborative applications.